-Karen is currently the Alternate Executive Chair at Tribunals Ontario.
-Previously, she led the Justice Sector at the Chiefs of Ontario after starting her career in criminal justice and correctional services.
+Karen Restoule is CEO at Shared Value Solutions, an environmental and community development consulting firm supporting Indigenous communities towards their goals of prosperity, stewardship, and jurisdiction.
+Previously, Karen served as Alternate Executive Chair at Tribunals Ontario.
+She also led the Justice portfolio at Chiefs of Ontario.
 Karen co-founded BOLD Realities, working to advance the industry-Indigenous relationship.
 In 2018, they partnered with Canadian Roots Exchange and TakingITGlobal to launch www.whose.land, a web-based mobile app designed to equip users with information about Indigenous territories.

 Karen is a graduate of the University of Toronto and of the University of Ottawa’s French Common Law Program.
-She is actively involved in community, serves on a number of boards, and has received a number of awards for her contribution to society.
-Karen is Ojibwe from Dokis First Nation.
+She serves on a number of boards, has received a number of awards for her contribution to society, and is a contributor to thehub.ca Karen is Ojibwe from Dokis First Nation.

 Fred Wien served as Director of the Maritime School of Social Work at Dalhousie University from 1981-86 and then as Deputy Director of Research at the Royal Commission on Aboriginal Peoples heading the research program on employment and economic development.